-Why Children Get Up Early in the Morning
+Why Toddlers Get Up Early in the Morning

 Kids and sleep are hugely complicated bedfellows (pun intended and expertly delivered).
 After all, it’s hard enough to get a kid to sleep in the first place.
-That said, the issues that surround early rises are diverse and could even be linked to your biological heritage.
+That said, the issues that surround early rises are diverse and can even be linked to your child’s unique biological heritage.

-Nap Duration and Frequency Can Lead to Sleeplessness
+Nap Duration and Frequency Can Lead to Toddler Sleeplessness

 While naps are connected to a kid’s schedule, they have their own special magic.
 This is particularly true as kids begin to transition from two naps to one.
 That’s because the single nap will often shift.